Types

 : Indicates a Record Table Query.RECORDS_BY_UNIQUE_ID

-: Indicates records queried by unique ID.SELECT
+: Indicates records queried by unique ID.SQL

 : Indicates a SQL Query.TOP_VALUES